TRP470 Planning for Informality

 Tel: 0114 222 6938

 The overall aim of this module is to critically examine informality, with a particular but not exclusive focus on cities of the Global South.
-The module relies on a mixture of lectures, seminars and student-led group work, with the latter focusing on an in-depth case study of a selected city.
+The module relies on a mixture of lectures and seminars, with the latter focusing on more detailed discussion of relevant topics and enabling student-led group work.
 It explores patterns and causes of informality and discusses the strengths and limitations of a range of theoretical approaches.
 It also analyses the success of different real-world urban planning responses (understood in broad terms), including government-led, donor-led and community-focused ones, in addressing key urban issues in the context of informality.

 The University recommends that you spend 150 hours working on a 15-credit module.
 This will include: